-Like federal law, North Dakota law requires that employees be paid one and a half times their regular rate of pay for all hours worked in a given week over 40.
+Like federal law, North Dakota law requires that employees be paid one and one-half times their regular rate of pay for all hours worked in a given week over 40 hours.
 The following employees are not covered by this law:

 The minimum wage must be paid to all employees in every occupation in the state, with the following exceptions:

 Anyone who is not covered under the federal minimum wage law and who is not in this list is covered under North Dakota's minimum wage.
 This includes:

 If the employer and employee agree in writing, the employer may count up to $18 per day against the minimum wage for the reasonable cost of board, lodging, and other facilities the employer furnishes the employee.
 The employee must voluntarily agree to this.

 An employer may require an employee to purchase a uniform as long as this does not bring the employee's wages below the minimum wage for all hours worked during the relevant period.

 The state Labor Commissioner has the authority to permit employers to pay students in vocational programs and disabled individuals below the minimum wage.

 No cities or counties in North Dakota currently have a minimum wage different from the state minimum.